 Pathologists divide well differentiated NETs of the appendix into three grades based on a system created by the World Health Organization (WHO).
 According to this system, higher grade tumours (grades 2 and 3) are more likely than lower grade (grade 1) tumours to spread to other parts of the body.
 The grade can only be determined after the tumour is examined under the microscope by your pathologist.

 Your pathologist will determine the WHO grade based on the number of tumour cells that are in the process of dividing to create new tumour cells.
 These cells are called mitotic figures and they are undergoing a process called mitosis.
 The mitotic rate is the number of mitotic figures seen in a given area of tissue (usually 2 mm2).

 Your pathologist may also do a test called immunohistochemistry for Ki-67 to highlight cells that are able to divide.
 The Ki-67 index (or proliferative index) is the percentage of tumour cells that produce Ki-67.
 The proliferative index for well-differentiated neuroendocrine tumours can range from 1% to over 20%.

-Your pathologist will use the mitotic rate and/or the Ki-67 index to determine the WHO grade as follows:
+The mitotic rate and/or the Ki-67 index is then used to determine the WHO grade as follows:

 The appendix is a small, hollow, finger-shaped organ that connects with the first part of the colon by a thin opening.
 The wall of the appendix is made up of six layers of tissue: mucosa, muscularis mucosa, submucosa, muscularis propria, subserosal adipose tissue, and serosa.
 The mesoappendix is a layer of fatty tissue on the outside of the appendix that surrounds and supports the appendix.
 The mesoappendix is part of the abdominal peritoneum.